If you’re looking to enrol your child into a preschool in France, here’s a guide to preschool options in France from nurseries to kindergartens.

 Kindergarten in France

 Children are not required to attend formal schooling until the age of 6 but kindergarten (nursery school) is a popular option for French parents.
 Kindergarten is free of charge and available to children ages 3 and upward.
-If a child is approaching 3 and is relatively mature for his or her age a kindergarten may be prepared to accept them.
+If a child is approaching three, a kindergarten may accept them.
 Older children (aged 5) are also sometimes enrolled in the local elementary school if there is no kindergarten operating in the town.

-How to enrol in a preschool in France
+How to enroll in a preschool in France

-Registration at public schools can be completed by contacting the local town hall to register the child in the local kindergarten.
+Parents register their children with French public schools at the local town hall.
 If parents are keen for their child to go to a public kindergarten outside the municipality it is possible to do so by requesting a waiver but the consent of both the local mayor and the mayor of the host community must be obtained.
-Enrolments at private kindergartens are done directly via the school.
+Enrolments at private kindergartens are directly with the school.

 Registration must be no later than the June prior to the beginning of the school year.
-Registration generally starts in March, although some municipalities begin registering as much as one year in advance.
+The registration period generally starts in March, although some municipalities begin registering as much as one year in advance.